-While NEET rates improved in recent years, Tai Tokerau Northland still has the highest youth (15-24 year olds) NEET rate in New Zealand.
-As at September 2017, the NEET rate in Northland was 17.2%, compared to 12.2% nationally (MBIE Regional Economic Activity Web Tool).
+In recent years, Tai Tokerau Northland had some of the highest youth (15-24 year olds) NEET rate in New Zealand.
+Since this Focus Area Brief was originally drafted in February 2018, the NEET rate in Tai Tokerau Northland has reduced.
+As at December 2018, the NEET rate in Northland was 12.0%.
+(MBIE Regional Economic Activity Web Tool).